RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/index.rst

 .. note::

    This documentation is not supposed to replace the official documentation of the robot.
-It is supposed to be a complement to the official documentation and to provide a more hands on approach to the robot.
+It is supposed to be a complement to the official documentation including but not limited to the `README.md` files and manuals.
+The objective is to provide a more hands on approach to the robot.

 Contents
 --------